santosemax/CSDesignProject/UserDocs.md

 - [Results](#results)

 ## Overview
-[Application Name] is a more efficient way to search for specific information from web articles done on films, literature, and other forms of art.
-Instead of browsing for the piece of information you’re looking for, [Application] will pull what you’re looking for.
+SUBMARINE is a more efficient way to search for specific information from web articles done on films, literature, and other forms of art.
+Instead of browsing for the piece of information you’re looking for, Submarine will pull what you’re looking for.

 ### Example Queries
-- Jaws 2 director
+- Jaws 2
-- Abbey Road producers
+- Abbey Road
-- Fahrenheit 451 author
+- Fahrenheit 451

 ## Functions

 ### Search
-To use the search function, type in your query and hit “search”.
-[Application] will return the top results of your search.
+To use the search function, press spacer or click on the spotlight icon, and then type in your query and hit enter.
+SUBMARINE will return the top results of your search.
 When looking for a specific piece of information, like an author, use the filter function.

 ### Filter
 The filter function allows a user to click and choose which pieces of information they’re looking for: